meteor-rocket/module-example-app/README.md

 > ...
 > ```

 Heck.
-If you really like AMD for whatever reason, use it, `rocket:module` won't hold it against you:
+If you really like AMD, use it:

 > `/path/to/your/app/server/entry.js`
 > ```js